iamsayan/wp-auto-republish/readme.txt

 == Changelog ==

 If you like WP Auto Republish, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-auto-republish/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.1.6 =
+Release Date: 24th May, 2020

+= All Versions =
+* Fixed: A bug where plugin causes multiple republish at a same time.
+* Fixed: Plugin data can'tbe removed at the time of uninstallation.

+= 1.1.5 =
+Release Date: 8th May, 2020

+= All Versions =
+* Added: Republish event time in plugin settings page.
+* Fixed: Fatal errors in less than PHP version 7.0.0.
+Please update your website's PHP version to 7.0.0 or higher.
+Support for less than PHP v7.0 will be removed in the upcoming versions.
+* Fixed: A bug where global republishing is not working.

 = 1.1.4 =
 Release Date: 1st May, 2020